 Eventually, though, I wanted to go home.
-It didn’t take me long after that to realize that getting onto a tourist boat from my beach was much easier than catching a ride home would be.
+It didn’t take me long to realize that getting onto a tourist boat from my beach was much easier than catching a ride home would be.
 How would I find a boat going to Warderick Wells Cay and get on it?
 And I had no idea how I would cross the water between the boat and my beach again.
-I had acted without thinking–but I knew I had to try to find my way home.
+I had acted without thinking–but I also knew I had to try to find my way home.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.